|Statue of John Henry in Virginia|

 Over the course of the poem, Evie refers to her blackness as a storm, then anchor, the troubled sea, a sensation that is "warm and glittering," and as a great tunnel.
 She continues by identifying blackness "at the root of my blues," and at the same time, it is there surrounding "the root of my blues."
 With those repeated words and lines, Evie transforms her "ode" into "a blues."

 Evie's suggestion that her blackness is surrounded by and an embodiment of the the musical form reminded me of Amiri Baraka's poem "Funklore" with its recurring line "We are the blues / our selves."
-Evie's blackness-as-blues suggestion also sent my mind to a line from Tyehimba Jess's poem “leadbelly: runagate,” where the speakers fuses self and song by noting that “the black in me breaks down into blues.”
+Evie's blackness-as-blues suggestion also sent my mind to a line from Tyehimba Jess's poem “leadbelly: runagate,” where the speaker fuses self and song by noting that “the black in me breaks down into blues.”

 In the past, African American poets have often celebrated the positive attributes associated with blackness.
 Some of that celebration was as a necessary and vital response to the pervasive presence of anti-black racism in literature and the larger society.
 Evie's poem extends that tradition by celebrating blackness, but then, she goes a little further, highlighting blackness as something else as well.